CodingConnected/CodingConnected.Composition/README.md

 The library currently facilitates mostly the following use case:

 - Allowing an application to dynamically load classes, either into a single property or into a list.
+When it is a single property, a singleton is currently assumed.
 Currently, exported classes should not have depencies not shared with the main application.

 For now, see the example application for, well, an example.
 It basically follows along the same lines as the example in